-We are very proud to showcase our work and encourage others to click-through and explore the finished products created for our wonderful clients.
+We are very proud to showcase our work and encourage others to click-through and explore the finished products created for our wonderful clients over the past 12 years.

 We worked with Kellie to transfer over her old website, set her up on a new website host, and do some basic WordPress training.
 An events calendar, video & photo page, and blogging functions were added along with a responsive mobile theme.
 We were happy to be able to bring Kellie’s vision to life with a theme that is as fun and creative as she is.